 - Plan for a visit to the site to collect the necessary data (or, in cases of historical landmarks, you might be able to gather the information from online resources).

 - If you are designing a site, produce a scale drawing of it.
 For example, you can design your ideal campsite and determine where you would like to place your tents, your fire area, your latrine and your kitchen.

 - Collect all the measurements you think you would need to make the scale model.
 In some cases, you might be able to use a measuring tape, but you might need to come up with other creative ideas to calculate, estimate or research the dimensions (for example, the height of a tall building).

 - In case of long or tall measurements, you can use the “distance computer” method.
 For more information, visit the link in the “Online Resources” or search “distance computer” online.

 - Decide how big you want to make your model and calculate the ratio.
 For example, if you want to build a 1 metre scale of a 20 metre building, you would need to divide all dimensions by 20.
 Your scale ratio would be 20:1.

 - With the help of Scouters, decide how much of your chosen material you need.
 This can be an estimation which will be revised as you move forward with building the model.

 - Build the model using the dimensions you have calculated.
 You have to come up with ideas for how to stabilize the pieces and make the model in a way that it will bear its own weight.

-- As a Patrol, decide if you want to showcase your work for families and other community members.
+- As a team, decide if you want to showcase your work for families and other community members.